At Odds With Trump, Nikki Haley Charts Her Own Foreign-Policy Path

 On Monday, Haley broke with the president by endorsing the need for special prosecutor Robert Mueller’s investigation into possible collaboration between Russia and Trump campaign aides aimed at securing Trump’s election.

-“We absolutely need the investigation,” she told MSNBC.
+“We absolutely need the investigation,” she told MSNBC‘s Craig Melvin.
 “I think all these questions need to be answered so that the administration can get back to work.”
 Trump, in contrast, dismissed the special prosecutor as a “witch hunt.”

 But Haley’s efforts to champion humanitarian causes and American soft power more broadly took a hit Tuesday, as the White House released a 2018 budget that would cut U.S. international affairs budget by a whopping $18 billion in 2018, down to around $41 billion.
-More even than most presidential budgets, it faces a steep battle in a skeptical Congress; some GOP lawmakers have pronounced it dead-on-arrival.
+More even than most presidential budgets, it faces a steep battle in a skeptical Congress; some GOP lawmakers have pronounced it “dead on arrival.”

 “We see this budget as making America less safe in the world,” said Liz Schrayer, the president and CEO of the U.S. Global Leadership Coalition, citing a “growing chorus” of opposition to the budget from the U.S. Congress to relief agencies to religious leaders.